Hottub-Harry/biome1/README.md

 # Getting started

-Clone this repository, and include the files in your project.
+Clone this repository, and include the files in your project, or fork this repository and experiment with it yourself.

+You should download the Meson build system in order to build the project and run it on your system.

+PSA: Cmake is bad.
+Stop using it.

 # Vision